khaleelmuhammad1998/Number-Cricket/README.md

 The classic hand cricket with a little twist.

 A simple computer game written in Python for use as an experimental program for coding and learning basic AI.
 Initially written in C++ as a part of my Grade 12 Computer Science project.

-<br><br>
-Play Number Cricket from itch.io: https://khaleelmuhd1998.itch.io/numbercricket
+Get Number Cricket from itch.io: https://khaleelmuhd1998.itch.io/numbercricket

 ## Instructions
 - Download <code>NumberCricket.py</code> from this repository.